Himanshusinghaiml/BASIC-ALOGORITHMS-AND-CODE-SNIPPET/README.md

 # BASIC-ALOGORITHMS-AND-CODE-SNIPPET
-this repository  is made for only code snippet problem . varios types of question avaliable in this repository like C,CPP,PYTHON . it  will cover all topic like pointer ,structure,union, enum, DMA etc.
+`This repository  is made for only code snippet problem . varios types of question avaliable in this repository like C,CPP,PYTHON . it  will cover all topic like pointer ,structure,union, enum, DMA etc.
-#basic coding
+#basic coding.`

 #python #
-python application :
+# Python Application :

 ## Data field